 Prior to joining Dentons, Eddie was associated with Cooperman Levitt Winikoff Lester and Newman, P.C.

-Eric is a frequent speaker on M&A topics, including co-chairing PLI’s Hot Topics in Mergers and Acquisitions conferences from 2014 to 2018 and chairing its Shareholder Activism conference in 2016 and 2018.Representative Matters
+Eric is a frequent speaker on M&A topics, including co-chairing PLI’s Hot Topics in Mergers and Acquisitions conferences from 2014–2020 and chairing its Shareholder Activism conference in 2016 and co-chairing it in 2018 and 2019.

 Mark Plotkin is a partner in the Washington, DC office of Covington & Burling.
 He has been named a Dealmaker of the Year by The American Lawyer, a Most Valuable Player by Law 360, and a Regulatory and Compliance Trailblazer by The National Law Journal.
 He also is top-ranked both nationally and globally by Chambers and Partners for his expertise in representing clients before the Committee on Foreign Investment in the United States (CFIUS) as well as for his three decades of experience in handling sophisticated financial services and privacy matters.

 In the national security arena, Mr. Plotkin represents clients before the Committee on Foreign Investment in the United States (CFIUS) in obtaining approval for foreign investments in the United States.
 He has negotiated some of the most significant, complex and sensitive national security mitigation agreements with the U.S. government since the terrorist attacks of September 11, 2001.
 To date, Mr. Plotkin has handled transactions with an aggregate market value of well over $200 billion, including many involving advanced weapons systems, classified intelligence activities, and sensitive homeland security features.
 Mr. Plotkin works regularly with senior officials of the Departments of Justice, Homeland Security and Defense, the Federal Bureau of Investigation, the National Security Agency, and other members of the defense and intelligence communities.